 5. Tap the bottom of the pan

-6. Cover the steamer’s lid with kitchen towel
+6. Cover the steamer’s lid with a kitchen towel

 7. Preheat the steamer